Kava-Labs/kava/testthing/how_to_run.md

 `dredd ../swagger-ui/swagger.yaml localhost:1317 --hookfiles=hooks --language=go --loglevel=debug`

 If you run into `dredd` timeout issues you can try:
-`dredd swagger.yaml localhost:1317 --hookfiles=hooks --language=go --loglevel=debug --hooks-worker-connect-timeout="300000"`
+`dredd swagger.yaml localhost:1317 --hookfiles=hooks --language=go --loglevel=debug --hooks-worker-connect-timeout="3000000"`

+**IMPORTANT NOTE**: If you start getting `Validator set is different` errors then you need to try starting the chain from scratch (do NOT just use `unsafe-reset-all`, instead use `./startchain.sh`)